Texas's DWI Implied Consent Laws: Refusing Blood or Breath Alcohol Test

 • 180 days of license suspension for a first offense, and

-• Two years of license suspension if you have at least one alcohol or drug-related "enforcement contact" within the last ten years.
+• two years of license suspension if you have at least one alcohol or drug-related "enforcement contact" within the last ten years.

 DWI convictions, BAC test refusals, and failed BAC tests all counts are prior enforcement contacts.